shielamms/half-full-stack/maths/_posts/2021-12-04-matrix-determinant.md

 The determinant is $$(1\times4) - (2\times3) = -2$$.

 ### 3x3 matrix
 For a 3x3 matrix, we introduce the concept of *minors*.
-A *minor* of a matrix is a square matrix that that is derived from excluding a row and column of the original matrix.
+A *minor* of a matrix is a square matrix that is derived from excluding a row and column of the original matrix.
 For example, given this 3x3 matrix:
 ```
 [[1 2 3]
  [4 5 6]